Run1e/STRIKER/CONTRIBUTING.md

 The example configs assume you're running the compose file I've provided.
 For other setups, the configs will obviously need to be changed accordingly.
+These instructions are meant for development environments only, and is not production ready!

 Please raise a GitHub issue if anything needs clarification or updating.